ghtvnath/GitUserRepoChecker/README.md

 The printing will be similar to following.

+## Test Application
+- Open command prompt or terminal
+- Move to the project directory
+- Run the following command which will run the Unit Test cases.

+`mvn test`

 ## Run application
 - Open command prompt or terminal
 - Move to the project directory